ILANZ, In-House Lawyers Association of New Zealand

 • Promote or conduct any other activities consistent with the spirit of the foregoing objects;

-However, please note that it is not possible to apply for the ILANZ Scholarship or any of the individual ILANZ awards whilst serving as a Committee member.
+However, please note that it is not possible to apply for any of the individual ILANZ awards whilst serving as a committee member.

 How many people are on the Committee?

-Up to 11 people – being 4 Officers of ILANZ and up to 7 general Committee members.
+11 people – being 4 Officers of ILANZ and 7 general Committee members.

 Who are the Officers?